 If you are trader/speculator, volatility is your friend.
 If you are using Tokenomics to fund a venture, volatility is also your friend; you sell Tokens into a rising market in order to fund the business.
 There are other situations where volatility is your enemy and stability is your friend.
 A new generation of Stablecoins are entering the market to meet these needs.

-This is Part Three (Chapter 5) of The Blockchain Economy serialised book.
-Part Three is where we focus on investing in the Blockchain Economy.
-This Chapter focusses on Investing in Payment Tokens and Stablecoins (aka new currencies).
+This is Part Three (Chapter 5) of The Blockchain Economy book.
+This serialised book is a practical guidebook for investors, entrepreneurs and employees who want to learn how to prosper during the transition to an economy where value exchange is permissionless and disintermediated.
 For the index/table of contents of The Blockchain Economy book please click here.

 This Chapter describes:

 - Three types of Stablecoin assets